So Far ...

 are designated arbitrarily by letters.

 have been determined by specific SNP tests done on project members by Family Tree DNA (FTDNA) and are labeled as currently defined in the FTDNA database.
 Based on these tests, some haplogroup designations have been extended according to the co-ordinated haplotree maintained by ISOGG*.
 In many cases further extensions of the tree have been made by reference to the experimental haplotrees maintained by relevant haplogroup projects at FTDNA and sometimes also by reference to the experimental tree maintained by the genomic analysis service of YFull.com.
 The labels shown here are reviewed and revised periodically in accordance with advances in knowledge of the haplotree.

 (single nucleotide polymorphism) has been determined for members of the "I1-M253" group and attention is now being given to finding terminal SNPs for members of the different "R1b" groups.

-are according to various sources and will be revised as research in anthropology and population genetics goes on.
+are according to various sources, usually based on older data, and will be revised as research in anthropology and population genetics goes on.